California Reptiles & Amphibians

 Related or Similar California Turtles

 No other turtles, native or introduced, are similar in appearance to the Texas Spiny Softshell.
-However, I have seen softshell turtles in a park lake in San Francisco, (possibly an Asian softshell species) which were probably imported for the Asian food market, then released.
+However, sometimes other species of softshell turtles sold as pets or found in Asian food markets are released into the wild.

 More Information and References